-You may have had one of these fitted as standard when you bought your bike, be it an OEM system like Honda’s HISS or a dealer fitted 3rd party unit.
+You may have had one of these fitted as standard when you bought your bike, be it an OEM system like Honda’s HISS or a dealer-fitted 3rd party unit.
 If not, there are many professional companies that can fit one, although not cheap, expect to pay at least £250.
 The installation involves tapping into the existing wiring loom and/or ECU in an obfuscated fashion to prevent any quick disabling.
 Most alarms/immobilisers fall into a Thatcham category.
-These categories go from 1 to 7, but are not a range of effectiveness, rather just different types.
-If you have a very high value bike, consider getting a Thatcham CAT5 system fitted.
+These categories go from 1 to 7 but are not a range of effectiveness, rather just different types.
+If you have a very high-value bike, consider getting a Thatcham CAT5 system fitted.
 These will automatically report back to a control centre when the bike is stolen and allow them to prevent the bike from being restarted at a distance.

-A loud alarm is good for alerting an attack, hopefully so someone might disturb them so they give up.
+A loud alarm is good for alerting an attack, hopefully, so someone might disturb them so they give up.
 Just don’t rely on this, there’s no guarantee anyone will pay any attention to an alarm, let alone risk approaching a gang of bike thieves to save a random motorbike.

 A professionally fitted device (with a certificate) can also give you a discount on your insurance premium, often around 10%.
 If you have an OEM immobiliser, don’t assume it will be Thatcham approved, not all manufacturers submit theirs for testing, KTM and Ducati for example.
-This can become an issue an insurance policy mandates a Thatcham approved immobiliser.
+This can become an issue if an insurance policy mandates a Thatcham approved immobiliser.

 Disc Locks and Lever Locks